Sunday, June 27, 2010

 B: Well, it makes a whole lot more sense when you know what they’re on about.

-A: It’s the song that came second-last in the Yugoslav final in 1988.
-Quite how it managed to win the national final so overwhelmingly boggles the mind, although I suppose it has a certain charm.
-A bit like the Netherlands, it’s easy to sing along to (largely because it repeats the same handful of notes over and over again, particularly in the chorus), which is its saving grace.
-I like to strip it of its rock trappings and imagine it all in terms of Y Así polka fabulousness.
+A:k.a. the song that came second-last in the Yugoslav final in 1988.
+How it managed to win the Slovenian selection so overwhelmingly boggles the mind, although I suppose it has a certain charm.
+A bit like the Netherlands, it’s easy to sing along to because it repeats the same handful of notes over and over again, especially in the chorus.
+I like to strip it of its rock trappings and imagine it all in terms of Y así polka fabulousness.

-V: Credit where it’s due: as wrong as this is on most levels, it’s right on the rest.
+V: Credit where it’s due: as wrong as this is on so many levels, it’s right on the rest.

 29 Ireland